by Aramock Nanuck

 Waxing sessions can run from 20 minutes to three (3) hours.
 Make sure the subject is comfortable for the long-term and pees before starting.
-Allow the subject the ability to flex or move a little.
+Allow the recipient the ability to flex or move a little.
 Also, having drinks with bendable straws for the subject to rehydrate throughout the scene is advised.

 Jar Candles and Crock Pots

 Jar Candles have many properties and advantages over raw wax.
 For one thing, they constrain the mess significantly.
-Jars have the advantage of creating volumes of heat wax quickly.
+Jars have the benefit of creating volumes of heat wax quickly.
 The jar/crock provides a ready medium for then apply the wax in large volumes over a short time.

 Start the session with the wax having no added colours.
 Help the subject get into the proper mindset and develop tolerance by little drips of wax at varying heights across different areas of the body.
 Slowly add colours, remembering that different colours transfer heat in a differing manner.
 A steady series of drops slowly building up is the best for the sensual sensations of the subject.
 Remember to rotate the candles around while dripping to have the wax melt evenly.
-Note that different areas of the body may tolerate as much heat as other areas (such as genitalia).
+Note that different body areas may tolerate as much heat as other areas (such as genitalia).

 Prep for Removal

 For better removal, a light covering of cling wrap or nonpetroleum-based cream on the body allow for easy lifting.
 However, With plastic wrap, the features of the body underneath frequently get distorted.
 Choose wisely.
-The effect of Mummification is an experience all its own the addition of hot wax simply takes it to a whole new level.
+The effect of Mummification is an experience all its own the addition of hot wax takes it to a whole new level.